yzhu27/AGoodRepo/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/yzhu27/AGoodRepo)
 ![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7032972.svg)

-This program is aimed at geting the minimum, maximum values and the mean of the giving arrays.
-To implent this pioneering function, we built a team **GROUP 7** of 5 of the world most intelligent young people, who are:
+This program is aimed at geting the min, max and mean of any giving array.
+To implent this pioneering function, we built a team named **GROUP 7** of 5 of the world most intelligent young people, who are:

 Yuheng Zhu